gelliravi/MatTrans/README.md

 - MATTRANS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

-- While not required by the terms of the license, we do request the MATTRANS to cite as:
+- While not required by the terms of the license, we do request that publications derived from the use of MATTRANS explicitly acknowledge that fact by citing as:

         ------- cite.bib file ------
         @misc{ref:link:gelliMatTrans,